upul/Machine-Learning-Algorithms-From-Scratch/README.md

-# MLFSE
-Machine Learning for Software Engineers
+# Machine Learning for Software Engineers